 - Act on findings – immediate action if unlicensed or disqualified drivers are identified

-- Schedule reminders – an automated system for recurring checks
+- Schedule reminders – automated system for recurring checks

 Typical premium impact: